 Educate Kids About Identity Theft

-It’s difficult to imagine that kids can become victims of identity theft, but a study at the Carnegie Mellon Cylab indicated that children are 51 times more likely to be targeted by identity thieves than adults.
-Often, the unsuspecting victims find out that they have been victimized later when they start college, begin applying for jobs or credit.
+It’s difficult to imagine that kids can become victims of identity theft.
+A study at the Carnegie Mellon Cylab indicated that children are 51 times more likely to be targeted by identity thieves than adults.
+Often, the unsuspecting victims find out that they have been victimized later when they start college, and begin applying for jobs or credit.
 Parents are the first ones to unearth that their kids are identity theft victims when they receive suspicious bills or receive a pre-approved credit card for their child.

 Protecting Children Under 5 Years